Meet the Team

-Lesley established Restorative Thinking Limited in 2012 and works with Local Authorities, Children’s and Adult Services and individual Schools and Children’s Centres to introduce, implement and develop restorative practice.
+Lesley established Restorative Thinking in 2012 and leads our projects with Local Authorities, Children’s and Adult Services and individual Schools and Children’s Centres to introduce, implement and develop restorative and relational practice.

-As Executive Director at Restorative Thinking, Lesley promotes restorative education and culture change in schools, alongside a belief in equipping service users (including pupils, children, parents) with key life skills in restorative practice via our training and programmes.
+As Executive Director at Restorative Thinking, Lesley promotes a restorative education for all (including pupils, children, parents and carers and professionals), promoting key life skills in restorative practice via our training and programmes.

 In June 2013, Lesley received a Shackleton Foundation Leadership Award for her work developing restorative Curriculum Programmes for primary and secondary schools: https://shackletonfoundation.org/what-we-fund/shackleton-leaders/

 Lesley has worked as a volunteer mentor for young people seeking employment and education, and as a volunteer with Victim Support.
 Between 2012-14 Lesley was a primary school Parent Governor and Link Governor.

-Chris was a teacher for thirty years, including three years as the English adviser for Hull City Council.
-He was Head Teacher at Endeavour High School for five years, balancing his time between school and the Hull Centre for Restorative Practice (which he co-founded with Estelle Macdonald, Head Teacher of Collingwood primary school).
-Chris left Endeavour High School in December 2010, to take up a full time post as one of the leads of the Hull Centre for Restorative Practice.
-During his time there, The Hull Centre was a world leader in restorative practice and its application across agencies working with families and young people.
+Chris was a teacher for thirty years and Head Teacher at Endeavour High School for five years.
+In December 2010 he took up a full time post at the Hull Centre for Restorative Practice.
+During his leadership there, The Hull Centre became known nationally as ‘progressive’ in restorative practice and its application across agencies working with families and young people.

-Chris has drawn on this experience to develop training in restorative practice within schools and Children’s Services.
-He has also worked with these agencies on strategic, city-wide, implementation.
+Chris has drawn on this experience to develop training in restorative practice.
+He has worked with Children’s and Adult services on strategic, Local Authority-wide, implementation.

-Chris has been a speaker at national conferences across the UK, and internationally in the USA, Canada and Hungary.
+Chris is a keynote speaker at conferences across the UK and internationally in the USA, Canada and Hungary.

-In the May of 2013 Chris became an Assessor and Consultant for the Restorative Justice Council’s Restorative Service Quality Mark (RSQM) and Training Provider Quality Mark (TPQM).
-This sees him working with agencies and schools across the UK, to help them develop their restorative practice as organisations.
+In 2013 Chris became an Assessor and Consultant for the Restorative Justice Council’s Restorative Service Quality Mark (RSQM) and Training Provider Quality Mark (TPQM).
+This sees him working with agencies and schools across the UK, to help develop restorative practice across organisations.

 Jackie Potter, Director, Consultant and Coach